Skip to Main Content

 If you’re worried you might be on the hook for an incoming tax bomb, there are a few steps you can take:

-• Research your loan forgiveness program rules: Look up the loan forgiveness program your debt was canceled under on the U.S. Department of Education’s Federal Student Aid website.
+• Research your loan forgiveness program rules: Look up the loan forgiveness program under which your debt was canceled on the U.S. Department of Education’s Federal Student Aid website.
 The website has a lot of information on the tax consequences of different loan forgiveness programs.

-• Work with a tax professional: If the details still aren’t clear, work with a tax professional who is familiar with the laws in your state.
+• Work with a tax professional: If the details still aren’t clear, work with a tax professional familiar with your state's laws.
 They can help you determine whether your loan forgiveness qualifies for an exception and whether student loan debt forgiveness is taxable in your state.

 • Plan to pay the tax due: If you’re responsible for paying taxes on your canceled debt, start setting aside the cash to do so.
 Pay as much as you can when you file your tax return to minimize underpayment penalties and interest, and apply for an IRS payment plan for the remaining balance.
 If you request a payment plan online and can pay off the balance in 180 days or less, there’s no setup fee.